phan/phan_helpers/README.md

 ### `phan_ast_hash(Node|string|int|float|null $node): string`

-Fast XXH128 hashing of AST nodes for duplicate detection.
+Fast XXH3-128 hashing of AST nodes for duplicate detection.

 **Description**:
 This function is a C implementation of `Phan\AST\ASTHasher::computeHash()`.
-It generates a 16-byte XXH128 hash of AST nodes, ignoring line numbers and spacing to detect semantically identical code.
+It generates a 16-byte XXH3-128 hash of AST nodes, ignoring line numbers and spacing to detect semantically identical code.

 **Performance**:
-- 2-3x faster than PHP implementation using md5
+- 2-3x faster than PHP implementation using MD5
-- XXH128 provides better hash distribution than md5
+- XXH3-128 provides better hash distribution and performance than MD5
-- Proper Zend API property access avoids OPcache corruption issues

 **Usage in Phan**:
 The function is automatically used by `ASTHasher::computeHash()` when available: